FirasBayazed/advance_invert_dict-function/README.md

 # advance_invert_dict-function
+# python 3.**
-advance function to find the common factors between customers that their Information stored in lists of dictionary
+advance function to find the common factors between customers that their Information stored in lists of dictionary, so we can use the output for analytic reasons